 Licenses and Inspections

-PWD works closely with L&I to enforce the PWD Stormwater Regulations (Stormwater Regulations) through the issuance of various L&I permits, including Zoning and Building Permits, and through active construction and maintenance inspections.
+PWD works closely with L&I to enforce the PWD Stormwater Regulations (Stormwater Regulations) and safe building practices through the issuance of various L&I permits, including Zoning, Plumbing, and Building Permits, and through active construction and maintenance inspections.
 PWD sign-off is a prerequisite approval for many types of permits issued by L&I.

-As part of the Zoning Permit review, the applicant will need to present the Conceptual Stormwater Management Plan and Approval Letter if the total earth disturbance associated with the project exceeds 5,000 square feet (Section 2.3).
-Although the primary purpose of the Conceptual Review Phase is to demonstrate compliance with the Stormwater Regulations, if the applicant is applying for a stormwater management based height or density bonus (such as the Green Roof Density Bonus or Height Bonus in the East Callowhill Overlay District), acknowledgement that PWD requirements for the bonus have been meet will be noted in the Conceptual Approval Letter.
+As part of the Zoning Permit review, the applicant will need to obtain PWD Conceptual Approval if the total earth disturbance associated with the project exceeds 5,000 square feet (Section 2.3).
+The primary purpose of the Conceptual Review Phase is to demonstrate compliance with the Stormwater Regulations.
+However, if the applicant is applying for a stormwater management based height or density bonus, including the Green Roof Density Bonus or Height Bonus in the East Callowhill or Central Delaware Overlay Districts, acknowledgement that the PWD requirements for the bonus have been met will be noted in the Conceptual Approval Letter.
 Therefore, it is important for the applicant to note in the ERSA Application (Section 2.1.1) if such a bonus is being sought.
 PWD does not review Conceptual Stormwater Management Plans for compliance with all aspects of the Zoning Code.
 It is the applicant’s responsibility to make sure all plans submitted to PWD are code-compliant.

 A summary of required PWD approvals by L&I permit type is provided in Table 2.6-1.

 Building Permit – Foundation Only, New Construction, and Site/Utility